Boubou or Bazin: What's the Difference and Which Should You Choose?

 • You need a piece for a very formal occasion

-• You like visual impact and assertive presence
+• You like visual impact and an assertive presence

-• You are not afraid to command space and be noticed
+• You are not afraid to occupy space and be noticed

-• You have the body shape and confidence to wear this rigid structure
+• You have the physique and confidence to wear this rigid structure

 • You are looking for an exclusive and prestigious investment piece